From letter-quasimorphisms to angle structures and spectral gaps for scl: From letter-quasimorphisms to angle structures

 The angle structure is now defined as follows.

-Each arc endpoint $v$ is contained in two regions (on both sides of the corresponding transition arc), or exceptionally one if $v$ is the endpoint of a boundary arc which is a loop.
-The total angle of $v$ in each of these regions is defined to be \begin{itemize} \item A right angle ($\pi/2$) if $v$ is contained in two regions and $v\in\partial\Sigma$, or \item A flat angle ($\pi$) if $v$ is contained in two regions and $v\not\in\partial\Sigma$, or if $v$ is contained in only one region. \end{itemize}
+Each arc endpoint $v$ is contained in two regions (on both sides of the corresponding transition arc).
+The total angle of $v$ in each of these regions is defined to be \begin{itemize} \item A right angle ($\pi/2$) if $v\in\partial\Sigma$, or \item A flat angle ($\pi$) if $v\not\in\partial\Sigma$. \end{itemize}

 Consider a transition vertex $v$.
 It lies in two regions, at most one of which is a vertex disc.
 Consider an $a$- or $b$-region $\Lambda$ on the boundary of which $v$ lies.
 Recall that the boundary of $\Lambda$ alternates between transition and boundary arcs; $v$ lies on a transition arc, which is preceded by a boundary arc with index $i\in\left\{1,\dots,\ell\right\}$, and succeeded by another boundary arc with index $j\in\left\{1,\dots,\ell\right\}$ --- here, the order is induced by the orientation that $\Lambda$ inherits from $\Sigma$.
 We define the total angle of $v$ in the $a$- or $b$-region $\Lambda$ to be